s0m3y3/01Challenge/README.md

 ## Description

 This is regards to refactoring html code to make it easier to read for users.
-This homework was completed by myself, for personal use, and as a profile.
+This homework was completed by myself.

 ## Installation